LostBeard/BlazorWebBluetoothDemo/README.md

 ## Introduction

-The **Blazor Web Bluetooth Demo** demonstrates communication between a Blazor WASM web application and an ESP32-S3 using Bluetooth Low Enery commincation via the Web Bluetooth API.
+The **Blazor Web Bluetooth Demo** demonstrates communication between a Blazor WASM web application and an ESP32-S3 using Bluetooth Low Enery communication via the Web Bluetooth API.
 With [SpawnDev.BlazorJS](https://github.com/LostBeard/SpawnDev.BlazorJS), you can create Blazor WASM web pages that interact with Bluetooth Low Energy (BLE) devices.
-The `ESP32BLEApp` project is a PlatformIO project that runs on the ESP32-S3-WROOM board and serves as the backend for the web application.
-The web app allows users to connect to BLE devices, send commands, and receive data in real-time.
+The `ESP32BLEApp` is a [VSCode with PlatformIO](https://platformio.org/install/ide?install=vscode) project that runs on the ESP32-S3-WROOM board and runs a GATT service that provides access to data and control over GPIO pins.
-The `BlazorWebBluetoothDemo` project is a Blazor WebAssembly project that provides the user interface for the demo.
-It includes pages for connecting to BLE devices, sending commands, and displaying received data.
-The web app uses the Web Bluetooth API to establish a connection with the ESP32-S3 and communicate with it.
+The `BlazorWebBluetoothDemo` is a Blazor WebAssembly project uses the Web Bluetooth API to communicate with the GATT service running on the ESP32 wirelessly.

 ## Getting Started